Ohlone: Divisions

+Loss of recognition

+In 1925, Alfred Kroeber, then director of the Hearst Museum of Anthropology, declared the tribe extinct, which directly led to its losing federal recognition and land rights.

 Population

 Published estimates of the pre-contact Ohlone population in 1769 range between 7,000 and 26,000 combined with Salinans.
 Historians differ widely in their estimates, as they do with the entire population of Native California.
 However, modern researchers believe that American anthropologist Alfred L. Kroeber's projection of 7,000 Ohlone "Costanoans" was much too low.
 Later researchers such as Richard Levy estimated "10,000 or more" Ohlone.

 The highest estimate comes from Sherburne F. Cook, who in later life concluded there were 26,000 Ohlone and Salinans in the "Northern Mission Area".
 Per Cook, the "Northern Mission Area" means "the region inhabited by the Costanoans and Salinans between San Francisco Bay and the headwaters of the Salinas River.
 To this may be added for convenience the local area under the jurisdiction of the San Luis Obispo even though there is an infringement of the Chumash."
 In this model, the Ohlone people's territory was one half of the "Northern Mission Area".
 It was however known to be more densely populated than the southern Salinan territory, per Cook: "The Costanoan density was nearly 1.8 persons per square mile with the maximum in the Bay region.
 The Esselen was approximately 1.3, the Salinan must have been still lower."
 We can estimate that Cook meant about 18,200 Ohlone based on his own statements (70% of "Northern Mission Area"), plus or minus a few thousand margin for error, but he does not give an exact number.

 The Ohlone population after contact in 1769 with the Spaniards spiralled downwards.
 Cook describes rapidly declining indigenous populations in California between 1769 and 1900, in his posthumously published book, The Population of the California Indians, 1769–1970.
 Cook states in part: "Not until the population figures are examined does the extent of the havoc become evident."
 The population had dropped to about 10% of its original numbers by 1848.

 The population stabilized after 1900, and as of 2005 there were at least 1,400 on tribal membership rolls.